nextflow-io/nextflow/docs/reference/operator.md

 ```

 :::{note}
-Unlike most operators, `subscribe` does not emit any values -- it is a *terminal operator*.
-Instead, `subscribe` should be used only for *side effects* such as printing to the console, writing to a file, or making HTTP requests.
+Unlike most operators, `subscribe` is a *terminal operator* and does not emit any values.
+It should only be used for *side effects*, such as printing to the console, writing to a file, or making HTTP requests.
 :::

 Available options: